simpletoimplement/runkit7-runkit7/README.md

 In 7.0.x and 7.1.x and 7.2.0: 0 failing tests, 4 expected failures (constant manipulation in same file), 61 skipped tests(for disabled property and import), and 95 passing tests.

-Compatability: PHP7.0 to PHP 7.2
+Compatibility: PHP7.0 to PHP 7.2
 --------------------------------

 **See [runkit-api.php](./runkit-api.php) for the implemented functionality and method signatures.** New functionality was added to support usage with PHP7.